kaltura/DeveloperPortalDocs/documentation/media-player/Kaltura-Media-Player-API.md

 kdp.kUnbind('.myCustomNameSpace');
 ```

-> Read more about event namespaces in the [jQuery documentation](https://api.jquery.com/event.namespace/).
+> Read more about event namespaces in the {% extlink jQuery documentation https://api.jquery.com/event.namespace/ %}.

 ### Registering to the `playerReady` Event
 To ensure that the Player has been rendered and initialized properly before invoking Player methods or modifying Player properties register to the player `playerReady` event.
 This event is dispatched once all of the Player UI and plugins are aded and playback is ready to begin playback.